 During reconstructive surgery, a sheet of Alloderm is shaped, rehydrated, and implanted using absorbable sutures.
 Once implanted, it works like a scaffold to support tissue and promote new tissue growth.

 Alloderm is only a component of reconstructive surgery.
 As such, its implantation does not affect the recovery period.
 The body will not reject the tissue matrix.
 However, patients are encouraged to stop smoking and cease any activity that would interfere with healing and new tissue growth.
-Dr. Hunsicker will provide specific instructions for your recovery after reconstructive surgery with Alloderm.
+Dr. Hunsicker and Dr. Nguyen will provide specific instructions for your recovery after reconstructive surgery with Alloderm.